EfficiencyJunky/eec-for-squarespace/guide/README.md

 A quick note before getting started.
 The tag configuration I've outlined below is based on what works for me.
 Feel free to change the Category, Action, and Label fields to fit your needs and add any other custom dimensions or metrics you normally would add so long as they don't conflict with the ones being sent in the EEC Object.

-The parts that actually HAVE to be followed exactly are: "Enhanced Ecommerce Features" needs to be set to true, "Read Data from Variable" needs to be set to the variable indicated, amd the "Trigger" needs to be choosen as indicated.
+The parts that actually HAVE to be followed exactly are: "Enhanced Ecommerce Features" needs to be set to true, "Read Data from Variable" needs to be set to the variable indicated, and the "Trigger" needs to be choosen as indicated.

 The process for each of these will be the same:<br/>